What will the weather be like in Edmonton in May?

 Can I choose my roommates in residence?

 Yes.
 Your Regional Coordinator can match you with a roommate of the same gender from your region in the online registration system.
-Finalists who cannot be grouped with others from their own region may be matched with finalists from other regions in the same residence area as your own group.
+Finalists who cannot be grouped with others from their own region may be matched with finalists from other regions in the same residence area as your own group or may have their own room.

 No. All accommodations for finalists and delegates will be "shared" (i.e., there will be 2 persons per bedroom).
-Finalists will be assigned to rooms based on gender, as will delegates.
+Finalists and delegates will be assigned to rooms based on gender.
+There may be instances where single rooms occur, but itr will be on a need basis.

-Delegates: please note that the accommodations will also be shared traditional style accommodations.
+Delegates: please note that the accommodations may also be shared.

 Will there be Internet access during the CWSF?

-Yes, wireless Internet Internet will be available on campus, including the exhibit hall and residence rooms.
+Yes, wireless Internet Internet will be available in the hotels and at the Convention Centre.

 What if I need a computer for my project display?